Employment at the QCSO

 QUALIFICATIONS:

-• Ability to work with a diverse group of colleagues, QCSYE students, QCSYE parents, QCSO musicians, and community members.
+- Ability to work with a diverse group of colleagues, QCSYE students, and parents.

-• Employment is contingent with passing a complete background check.
+- Employment is contingent upon passing a complete background check.

-COMPENSATION: Compensation for this permanent full time exempt position is competitive and commensurate with experience.
-Benefits include paid time off, health insurance, and retirement savings option.
+COMPENSATION: Compensation for this part time non-exempt position is competitive and commensurate with experience.

 APPLICATION PROCEDURE:

-Please send a letter of intent and resume with three references* via email to: Brian Baxter, Executive Director, bbaxter@qcso.org, no phone calls please.
+Please send a resume with three references* via email to: Chelsea Sammons, Director of Education and Community Engagement, at csammons@qcso.org.
+No phone calls please.

 SELECTION PROCESS: